ThePalaceProject/android-audiobook/README.md

 provide a basic user interface.
 Applications are expected to instantiate the various subclasses of the `PlayerBaseFragment` as needed.
 As mentioned, the fragments are stateless and therefore do not require any kind of fragile, error-prone Android backstack management.

+#### LCP

+The `audiobook-android` package provides extensive support for [LCP](https://www.edrlab.org/readium-lcp/).

+LCP audiobooks are distributed in _packaged_.
+A _packaged_ audiobook is a zip file containing the unencrypted _manifest_ and the encrypted audio files that make up the chapters of the book.
+A severe downside to _packaged_ audiobooks is that, lacking more advanced software support, the entire book must be downloaded before the user can listen to it.
+The `audiobook-android` package delegates streaming functionality to the [Readium 2](https://readium.org/technical/r2-toc/) package, and is capable of streaming LCP audiobooks without having to completely download them.
+Streaming is optional, and the package can either download the entire book and play it from a local file, or stream the book from a remote server.

+For downloads, the following steps are taken:

+  * An `.lcpl` LCP license file is provided to the `audiobook-android` API.
+  * The `.lcpl` LCP license file is parsed, and a link is extracted to the publication `.zip` file on the remote server.
+  * The publication `.zip` file is downloaded.
+  * The manifest for the audiobook is extracted from the `.zip` file by reading the `manifest.json` zip entry.
+  * The `.lcpl` LCP license file is inserted into the `.zip` file.
+  * The manifest and the `.zip` file are passed to the audiobook player, which then begins playback as normal.

+For streaming, the following steps are taken:

+  * An `.lcpl` LCP license file is provided to the `audiobook-android` API.
+  * The `.lcpl` LCP license file is parsed, and a link is extracted to the publication `.zip` file on the remote server.
+  * A Readium 2 `AssetRetriever` is instantiated using the link to the remote publication `.zip` file.
+  * The `AssetRetriever` is used to extract the `manifest.json` data from the `.zip` file by streaming just the relevant parts of the `.zip` file from the remote server.
+  * The `.lcpl` LCP license file and the manifest are passed to the audiobook player, which then begins playback as normal.
+Book chapter audio is streamed from the remote server in the same manner as the initial manifest file.